dnl-rss/secureum-slot2-solidity101/01_contract.md

 ### 32. Constructor function

-Contract creation can be triggered by an external transaction or from within a solidity contract.
+*Contract creation* can be triggered by an *external transaction* or from *within a solidity contract*.

 When a contract is created, its `constructor()` function is executed.
 A constructor is optional, and only one is allowed.

 After the constructor has executed, the final code of the contract is stored on the blockchain.
-This code includes all public and external functions and all functions that are reachable from there through function calls.
+This code includes all `public` and `external` functions and all functions that are reachable from there through function calls.

-The deployed code does not include the constrcutor code or internal functions that are only called from the constructor.
+The deployed code does **not** include the *constructor code* or *internal functions* that are only called from the constructor.

 ### 33. Receive Function

 A contract may have at most one `receive()` function, which is declared without the function keyword.

 This function takes no arguments, does not return anything, must have `external` visibility, and is `payable`.

 ```Solidity
 receive() external payable {}
 ```

 `receive()` executes on calls to a contract with empty calldata.

 This function is executed on plain Ether transfers via `.send()` or `.transfer()`.

 Both `.send()` and `.transfer()` only forward `2300 gas` to `receive()`, allowing `receive()` to update the `address.balance` and leaving little room for other operations in the function body.

 ### 35. Fallback function

 A contract can have at most one `fallback()` function, which is declared without the function keyword.

-This function must have external visibility.
-It may or may not be payable.
+This function must have `external` visibility.
+It is *optionally* `payable`.

 ```solidity
 fallback() external payable {}